As Oy Hamlet Park: Charging points to the housing company - that's what it happens!

 • Uniform rules and billing practices

-• An easy-to-use Etolppa system that allows both car charging and heating
+• Easy-to-use eTolppa system that allows both car charging and heating

-• A cost -effective total solution that benefits both electric car chargers and users of block heaters
+• A cost-effective overall solution that benefits both electric car chargers and block heater users

-Etols can be controlled either directly from the pole or remotely using the application, which gives users flexibility.
+eTolppi can be controlled either directly from the post or remotely using an app, which gives users flexibility.

-The poles were introduced as early as May 2019.
+The poles were put into use in May 2019.

-The user makes a reservation either in the application or in the web browser.
-He can choose whether to use the otols for charging or for heating and change the setting later if necessary.
-The service also enables Etolpa's control directly from the post, so that the service is not required to use digitally.
+The user makes a reservation either in the app or in a web browser.
+They can choose whether to use the eTolppa for charging or heating, and change the setting later if necessary.
+The service also allows the eTolppa to be controlled directly from the post, so the service does not have to be used digitally.

-From two service levels, the housing company selected a maintenance service where the property manager charges users based on consumer information.
-Later, it is possible to extend the service level so that the service provider handles the user -specific billing.
+The housing company chose a maintenance service from two service levels, where the property manager bills users based on consumption data.
+Later, it is possible to expand the service level so that the service provider handles user-specific billing.

-The housing association received an ARA support for recharging points, which covered 35 % of the installation, equipment and mapping.
+The housing company received ARA support for the purchase of charging points, which covered 35% of the installation work, equipment and mapping.

 All prices include VAT.